sundramkr7/Hospital-_Inpatient_Discharges_Analysis_Using_Excel/README.md

 •	From our analysis we identify that no. of patient admission is higher in the month of June followed by November and lowest in the month of July.

-•	From above analysis we can also able to find that we got more revenue from cardiology department followed by orthopedic.
+•	Based on the above analysis, we observed that the cardiology department generated the highest revenue, followed by the orthopedic department.

 •	From our analysis we can clearly say that most used  mode of payment is Medicare followed by Medicaid.